-- 1. Initial applicants for accreditation or approval should contact IAAME via the Contact form on the IAAME website at www.iaame.net.
-The initial applicant should select "I am interested in becoming an Adoption Service Provider" and provide the required information. - a) Within five (5) business days of receipt of the Contact form, IAAME contacts the applicant to confirm eligibility and discuss the application process.
+- 1. Initial applicants for accreditation or approval should contact IAAME at contact@iaame.net. - a) Within five (5) business days of receipt of the Contact form, IAAME contacts the applicant to confirm eligibility and discuss the application process.
 IAAME establishes a Portal account for the applicant where the applicant completes the Application Part A. IAAME also provides the applicant with instruction on how to pay the Application Fee. - 2.
-Application Part A Initial Applicant includes: - a) Name of Applicant (including doing business as name, if applicable) - b) Services the applicant intends to provide: incoming, outgoing, or both - c) Information on if the applicant intends to act as a primary provider, to include the countries in which the applicant intends to provide adoption services as a primary provider - d) Contact information for primary location - e) Number of locations - f) How the applicant wishes to pay the accreditation or approval fee
+Application Part A Initial Applicant includes: - a) Name of Applicant (including doing business as name, if applicable) - b) Services the applicant intends to provide: incoming, outgoing, or both

-- g) Disclosure of suitability information as set forth in 22 CFR 96.35 - h) Certificate of incorporation or other evidence of legal formation, if applicable - i) Copy of 501(c)(3) status letter and/or evidence of State approval of non-profit status, if applicable - j) License(s) or evidence of application for a license for the primary location, and for all secondary locations, as applicable - 3.
+- c) Information on if the applicant intends to act as a primary provider, to include the countries in which the applicant intends to provide adoption services as a primary provider - d) Contact information for primary location - e) Number of locations - f) How the applicant wishes to pay the accreditation or approval fee - g) Disclosure of suitability information as set forth in 22 CFR 96.35 - h) Certificate of incorporation or other evidence of legal formation, if applicable - i) Copy of 501(c)(3) status letter and/or evidence of State approval of non-profit status, if applicable - j) License(s) or evidence of application for a license for the primary location, and for all secondary locations, as applicable - 3.
 For renewal, agencies and persons are contacted by IAAME approximately fifteen (15) months prior its expiration date to confirm whether the agency or person intends to submit an application for renewal.
 If the agency or person indicates it intends to submit an application, IAAME initiates an Application Part A in the Portal.
 IAAME also provides the agency or person with instruction on how to pay the Application Fee. - 4.
 Application Part A Renewal Applicant includes: - a) Number of placements for which the agency or person acted as a primary provider for the last 24 months preceding the date of submission of Application Part A - b) Disclosure of suitability information as set forth in 22 CFR 96.35 - 5.
 Within five (5) business days of receipt of the Application Part A, IAAME contacts the applicant to schedule an Intake Call.
 The Intake Call is conducted to: - a) Provide the name and contact information of the staff assigned to the applicant - b) Review the Application Part A and request any additional information - c) Review adoption service(s) provided or intended to be provided by the applicant, including whether the applicant intends to act as a primary provider - d) Discuss the Application Part B process, on-site review, and final decision phase - e) Establish dates for the Application Part B submission, the on-site review, and technical support calls as needed. - f) Discuss fee(s), the way in which the fee(s) will be paid, and the date(s) by which the fee(s) is to be paid - g) Address any questions of the applicant - 6.
 Within five (5) business days of the Intake Call, IAAME provides the Memorandum of Agreement to the applicant for signature and confirms in writing the dates discussed during the Intake Call.